Finding Balance in the Era After Parkland

 A Call for Civility in a Seemingly Only Increasingly Uncivil World

 By John Corry, photo from MarketWatch

-But that’s the thing, there, isn’t it?
+But that’s just the thing, isn’t it?
 ‘Civil’, ‘Sympathy’, ‘Sad’…

 Love’s complicated; that’s why it’s ‘love’, and not ‘childish bliss’–

 ’The world is what we make it.’ –Paraphrased All of Philosophy Ever

-So begins another action-packed episode of ‘What Does This Actually Mean???’
+So begins another ACTION-PACKED episode of ‘But What Does This Actually Mean???’
 And ‘Who Am I?’
-And ‘What is the Relation?'
-The POLITICAL AFFILIATION??’
+And ‘What is the Relation?' and ‘What is The POLITICAL AFFILIATION??’

 What is this?
 What isThat?
 What is you?
 What is I?–